 Water supply is temporarily offline in One Tree Point.
 Our team is aware of the fault and currently doing the repair - estimated to be finished by 2:00pm (Friday 21 January 2022).
 When water comes back, you may need to "flush" your pipes for a minute or so to let air or sediment out of the system.
 Just run the tap and it should come back to normal.

 Improvement works on Princes Road foreshore in Bream Bay will help with erosion protection.

-Local contractor Huband Contractors started construction in April 2021 and is due for completion in September 2021.
+Local contractor Huband Contractors started construction in April 2021 and completed in September 2021.